Gamification: When inspiring citizen engagement in Singapore is all fun and games

 Shaping Singapore’s future, one play at a time

 The SG Youth Plan initiative is designed to gather insights from youth on issues such as sustainability, mental health, and social cohesion.
-To make it engaging and accessible, NYC has launched a series of quick online surveys hosted on CrowdTaskSG, a web portal developed by GovTech for government agencies to roll out crowdsourcing tasks at scale.
+To make it engaging and accessible, the National Youth Council (NYC) has launched a series of quick online surveys hosted on CrowdTaskSG, a web portal developed by GovTech Singapore for government agencies to roll out crowdsourcing tasks at scale.

 Grouped under the SG Youth Plan Quest, each survey is kept short and simple, with about 10 questions or fewer.
 Completing a survey takes no more than two minutes, earning participants up to 50 virtual coins and 100 experience points (XP).
 These virtual coins can be redeemed for cash rewards at any merchant that supports Nets QR code payments, while accumulating XP helps users climb ranks within the CrowdTaskSG community, unlocking bonus coins as they progress.

-Beyond surveys, NYC will also be launching the “Do Your Bit With Spark” game on CrowdTaskSG.
+Since March 2025, users are also able to complete surveys via the “Do Your Bit With Spark” game on CrowdTaskSG.
 In this interactive experience, participants collect and respond to question boxes scattered across a virtual game environment, gather gems and apples for points, and navigate through progressively complex levels.
 Every answer given during the game contributes to shaping the SG Youth Plan, turning fun gameplay into real-world policy impact.

 The SG Youth Plan, developed with input from these engagements, will form a five-year action plan that reflects the hopes, aspirations, and ideas of young Singaporeans.
 It will guide how youth can be supported in their development and contributions to the nation.